FinalVossler/Root-Front-Host/README.md

 - Add a new visual design for rotating cards
 - Add the user on the file model
 - Ability to delete a page
 - Create the file selection popup from existing files

+- Add subtitle to post creation
+- Ability to delete a post
+- Create the my team component (with social media links)
 - Add a checkbox in page editor for show in header
-- Ability to delete a post
 - Ability to edit a post

 Add post assignment to page for admin